 Notes

-- Make Ahead & Freezing Instructions: The bars stay fresh in an airtight container in the refrigerator for up to 5 days.
-You can freeze the bars for up to 3 months.
+- Freezing Instructions: You can freeze the bars for up to 3 months.
 Thaw overnight in the refrigerator before serving.

 - Non-US Readers: Don’t have graham crackers where you live?
 Use 200g ground digestive biscuit crumbs instead (about 13–14 biscuits), the same amount of butter, and add a bit more sugar (about 1/3 cup, or 67g).
 You may need to add a few extra minutes to the pre-baking time, as digestive biscuits are not quite as crispy-crunchy as graham crackers.
 And from what I understand, spreadable cream cheese sold in a tub in countries outside of the US is a little different from the spreadable cream cheese in the US.
 It’s thicker, sturdier, and more solid and should be OK to make cheesecake.
 I have no experience with it, but this is what I’ve heard from other non-US readers.